Synternet/pubsub-ws/README.md

 Welcome to the documentation for the WebSocket SDK for the Data Availability Layer!
 This SDK allows seamless integration with our Data Availability Layer solution, enabling you to leverage real-time data streams in your applications using WebSocket communication.
 With the WebSocket SDK, you can unlock the power of the Data Availability Layer and harness real-time insights for your data-driven projects.

-[syntropy-pubsub-ws](https://github.com/SyntropyNet/pubsub-ws) is a TypeScript library for the Syntropy DataMesh project that allows you to subscribe to **existing data streams or publish new ones from frontend applications**.
-This library is built on top of the NATS messaging system with WebSocket support, providing a convenient way to integrate your frontend **TypeScript** applications with the Syntropy DataMesh platform.
+[syntropy-pubsub-ws](https://github.com/SyntropyNet/pubsub-ws) is a TypeScript library for the Syntropy Data Availability Layer project that allows you to subscribe to **existing data streams or publish new ones from frontend applications**.
+This library is built on top of the NATS messaging system with WebSocket support, providing a convenient way to integrate your frontend **TypeScript** applications with the Syntropy Data Availability Layer platform.

 # Features